megha0908/Rocketium-task/README.md

 3. used quote[Math.floor(Math.random() * 4)] to access a random quote, but since the quote array has five elements, we should use quote[Math.floor(Math.random() * quote.length)] to make it dynamic and work with any number of quotes.

-4. Replaced the img_layoout to img_book because the dropdown selected for that was book and the image that was loading was layout image .
+4. Replaced the img_layout to img_book because the dropdown selected for that was book and the image that was loading was layout image .

 5. the async keyword is not necessary in this context.
 The window.onload event handler is not using any asynchronous operations that require the async keyword.